gpaux/Mediana/EvaluationModel.md

 ## User-defined functions

-If a criterion is not implemented by default in the Mediana package, the user can defined his own function.
-In order to be used within the package, the user must respect the following templates.
+If the user wishes to apply a custom success criterion that is not included in the Mediana package, the guidelines presented below must be followed to create a valid custom function that implements this criterion.

-### Template for criterion
+### Custom functions for implementing a success criterion

-The following template can be used by the user to create his own function to perform an evaluation based on a custom criterion.
-The parts of the function that has to be modified are identified within a block.
+The following template must be used by the user to define a function that implements a success criterion in an evaluation model.
+The components that need to be modified if the user wishes to implement a different criterion are identified in the comments.

-As an example, this function is used to perform an evaluation based on two tests and one statistic.
-This function is named `Template` and has two parameters, `parameter1` that will be compared to the tests results, and `parameter2` that will be compared to statistics results.
-To be successfull, at least one of the two test result must be lower than the parameter 1 and the statistic result must be greater than parameter 2.
+As an illustration, the function defined below implements a criterion named `TemplateCriterion` based on two significance tests and one descriptive statistic with two required parameters.
+The first parameter, labeled `parameter1`, is applied to the significance tests and the second parameter, labeled `parameter2`, is applied to the statistic.
+Success is achieved if at least one of the two tests is less than `parameter1` and the statistic is greater than `parameter2`.

 {% highlight R %}
-# Template of a function to perform an evaluation
+# Template of a function to implement a success criterion
 TemplateCriterion = function(test.result, statistic.result, parameter)  {

   ##############################################################
-  # To modify according to the function
+  # Criterion-specific component
-  # Get the parameter (kept in the parameter[[1]] list)
+  # Get the criterion's parameter (stored in the parameter list)
   parameter1 = parameter[[1]]
   parameter2 = parameter[[2]]
   ##############################################################

   ##############################################################
-  # To modify according to the function
+  # Criterion-specific component
   # Binary variable (success/failure of the criterion)
-  # If the criterion is based on p-value returned by Test object, the test.result matrix must be used
+  # If the criterion is based on a p-value returned by a Test object, the test.result
-  # test.result matrix has as many row as the number of simulations, and as many columns as the number
+  # matrix must be used.
+The test.result matrix has as many rows as the number of simulations,
-  # of tests specified in the Criterion argument tests
+  # and as many columns as the number of tests specified in the tests argument of this criterion.
-  # If the criterion is based on statistics returned by Statistic object, the statistic.result matrix must be used
+  # If the criterion is based on a descriptive statistic returned by a Statistic object,
-  # statistic.result matrix has as many row as the number of simulations, and as many columns as the number
+  # the statistic.result matrix must be used.
+This matrix has as many rows as the number
-  # of statistics specified in the Criterion argument statistics
+  # of simulations, and as many columns as the number of statistics specified in the
+  # the statistics argument of this criterion.
-  # Example with two tests and one statistics (at least one test must be significant,
+  # Two tests and one statistic are used in this example.
+At least one test value must
-  # and the statistics must be greater than a threshold)
+  # be less than parameter1 and the statistic must be greater than parameter2.
   significant = ((test.result[,1] <= parameter1) | ((test.result[,2] <= parameter1) | (statistic.result[,2] > parameter2)))
   ##############################################################